Home/Blog/Lifestyle/Ayurveda/Kalonji Seeds (Black Cumin): Uses, Benefits, Side Effects and more!

 Thymoquinone, an active compound found in kalonji seeds, has been studied for its potential to inhibit the growth of various cancer cells, including those in the blood, throat, and intestines.
 Regular consumption of kalonji may provide protective effects against certain types of cancer.

-Applying kalonji oil to the forehead may provide relief from tension headaches and migraines.
+Applying kalonji oil to the forehead may relieve tension headaches and migraines.
 Its anti-inflammatory properties can help reduce the severity and frequency of headaches.

 How can you incorporate these tiny black kalonji seeds into your diet?
 Let’s explore some easy and delicious ways.